About Marino and Manning:

 “I LOVE what I do and to be able to work with this incredible, legendary radio station, playing country music in Nashville is especially cool,” endears Manning.

-These days, when Lisa isn’t in the studio, you’ll find her helping her 11 and 14-year olds with homework, carting them to and from dance and guitar lessons, attending PTO meetings or grilling out with the family…and, oh yeah, attending Tennessee Titans games.
-While Manning won’t ever relinquish her Washington Redskins jersey, she has embraced her home-town team, becoming a benevolent season-ticket holder of our boys in blue and white.
+These days, when Lisa isn’t in the studio, you’ll find her helping her 12 and 15-year olds with homework, carting them to and from dance and guitar lessons, attending PTO meetings or grilling out with the family…and, oh yeah, attending Tennessee Titans games.
+While Manning won’t ever relinquish her Washington Redskins jersey, she has embraced her home-town team, and she and Charlie are season-ticket holders of our boys in blue and white.
 G0, TITANS!!!!
 See you in the stands, Lisa!